 While most people think of Paddington as a shopping area, in the last few years it’s also become a leading Sydney foodie destination.
 That, combined with the fact that there are reportedly 16 pubs in Paddington makes it a great place for diners and drinkers.

-Italian really is the cuisine d’area – there’s a lot of Italian restaurants around here, with Lucios (worth it for both decor and food), Buon Ricordo, Barbetta and Don Peppinos topping the list of most local’s must-do lists.
+St Peter, Ursula’s and Porcine top the list of most local’s must-do lists.
 That’s all a bit normal for us on Differenville though, so, here’s where else you should check out.
 You might even spot me (come say hi if you do)!

 I mentioned the Unicorn pub in the street art section of this post, but it’s also a great place to spend an evening.

 Run by the team behind the famous Mary’s burgers in Sydney, the food is good and it’s an independent local with no pokie machines

 My favourite thing about the place though is Tuesday night trivia and it’s host Howie.

 He’s self-deprecating, likes a drink – and a swear – and runs the most fun trivia night I’ve been to in Sydney.

 If you like a singsong, you might also want to try the Piano Man on a Friday night.